 “Good awareness and response time,” she says, taking him by surprise and causing him to become flustered.
 “Oh, and now I’ve ruined it.
 I apologize.”

 “That’s okay,” he says automatically, and tries to concentrate on relaxing again.
 It’s a little harder, but as he breathes in and out, he lets his mind wander to his research until it calms.
 “Well, the short version is I want to discover the origin of pokemon species.
 Any deeper and more fundamental understanding of them will help with that, such as what makes them so different.
 We know that natural selection creates variation in species, but there are also pokemon that seem to spontaneously arise out of their environment.
 So did the pokemon we know already do the same, in ancient history?
 Or did they come about from biological changes over time?”

 “Biological changes.
 You mean coming from the same ancestor, such as mew?” she muses, sipping her tea.

 “I was thinking of even simpler life forms, but if mew existed, and was really the first pokemon, then yeah, learning about psychic pokemon might be important.”

 “Then your interest in psychics is incidental to your interest in biology.”

 “A little.
 The type system often seems incomplete or misleading, but psychic phenomena, and the related Dark type, are something we humans seem to share with pokemon, so it’s probably fundamental in a way that, say, studying Fire or Plant pokemon wouldn’t be.”
-Also discovering how psychic phenomenon works might help develop technology that mimics it and allow for Bill to make something that spurs better machine understanding of human values mmmmm chocolate…
+Also discovering how psychic phenomena work might help develop technology that mimics it and allow Bill to make something that spurs better machine understanding of human values mmmmm chocolate…

 “Yes, I see.”
 Sabrina’s gaze is distant, and Red ignores her as best he can, gulping down his milkshake until he suddenly feels the sharp pain of brain freeze.
 He grimaces and stops drinking, one hand rising to rub his forehead.